mh-skjelvareid/massimal-dataset/docs/readme_uav_hyperspectral_imaging.md

 ## Hyperspectral imaging system
-Hyperspectral imaging was performed using a "[Airborne Remote Sensing System](https://resonon.com/hyperspectral-airborne-remote-sensing-system)" manufactured by Resonon.
+Hyperspectral imaging was performed using an "[Airborne Remote Sensing System](https://resonon.com/hyperspectral-airborne-remote-sensing-system)" manufactured by Resonon.
 The system was configured with the following components: